Brainwave Learning Center

 The Brainwave Learning Center (BLC) is a research-practice partnership between Stanford University and Synapse School that aims to explore how educational experiences help shape brain development.

-The BLC - led by two-full time educational neuroscience researchers (see "Who We Are") - includes active promotion of the learning sciences and the science of reading, unique neuroscience learning opportunities for students at all levels, and leading-edge scientific research on the developing mind and brain.
+The BLC - led by two-full time educational neuroscience researchers includes active promotion of the learning sciences and the science of reading, unique neuroscience learning opportunities for students at all levels, and leading-edge scientific research on the developing mind and brain.
 Research questions on emerging literacy, math, and executive functions are co-constructed with teachers and staff, and all research studies are conducted in our on-site “Brainwave Recording Studio,” a state-of-the-art electroencephalography (EEG) laboratory.

 By working together, we can explore questions of how the learning that takes place at Synapse changes brain activity over the course of a week, over the course of a school year, and over the course of the whole journey from transitional kindergarten through middle school.